mongodb/docs/source/administration/backups.rst

 4. Restore the balancer.

-Use the following command sequence when connected to the ``mongos`` with the ``mongo`` shell: ::
+Use the following command sequence when connected to the :option:`mongos` with the ``mongo`` shell: ::

      use config